 A company may struggle with Cybersecurity due to the aforementioned lack of specialized staff, which can leave them open to all manner of threats.
 As organizations pursue their transformation, they expand the use of different technologies, implement new business processes and start collecting enormous amounts of data creating the perfect storm for increased attacks.
 In order to manage these risks, it's more important than ever to have the right teams in place.
 This demand has put ever growing pressure on the cybersecurity talent pool, driving up salaries.
 Even if budget is not an issue, your organization will still need to attract, hire and retain skilled IT security experts.
 Because technology is constantly evolving, IT teams need continuous training to ensure they understand the latest emerging technologies and threats.
 Leaders need to put strategies in place to combat this challenge in order to keep their organizations secure.
 Without a strategy, your organization will be left open to monetary and reputational damage.

 Some organizations are looking outside their walls and outsourcing security monitoring to a managed security service provider.
-An MSSP can close the skills and staffing gap and provide 24/7 support for your company.
+A cybersecurity service provider can close the skills and staffing gap and provide 24/7 support for your company.
 By utilizing the latest in security technology and AI to constantly monitor your systems, your assets can be guarded vigilantly.
 To learn more about the benefits of this service, and how it can help your business stay ready to tackle threats, take a look at our article, Preventing a Breach: Is Your Corporate Infrastructure Covered?.
 Further down we will be discussing Cybersecurity monitoring in even more detail.

 In 2018 we saw a dramatic increase in ransomware attacks, phishing attacks and a large increase in business email attacks.
 With an average cost of $3.62 million for an enterprise and $2.2 million for a small or mid-sized company, breaches present a huge threat to all businesses.
 Not only do breaches affect the bottom line they also deeply affect customer trust.
 It's more important than ever to understand what to look for to protect your business from an attack.